ddnet/ddnet-data-svg/README.md

 This is required to properly scale up the generated images.
 Also the SVG should not contain the export path(e.g. in inkscape the export path for exporting PNGs).

+To avoid multiple contributors working on the same graphics please create an issue with the graphic name in the title as soon as you start working on something.

 How to build?
 -------------